 Asclera is an FDA-approved therapy specifically designed to treat this unsightly and sometimes painful condition.
-With pinpoint injection of a chemical called Polidocanol, Dr. Rokhsar targets problematic veins, dissolving their inner lining.
+With a pinpoint injection of a chemical called Polidocanol, Dr. Rokhsar targets problematic veins, dissolving their inner lining.
 This causes the vessel walls to adhere to one another, closing the space and prompting the body to eventually reabsorb the vein.

-What is treatment like?
 Prior to the procedure, a numbing cream will be applied to the area.
 Treatment then consists of a series of injections into target veins, taking around half an hour.
 Asclera also has anesthetic properties, making the procedure comfortable for most patients.
 Patients can typically return to their schedule within half an hour after treatment is completed.

 *Results may vary.

-What are the side effects?
 Asclera has been used in Europe to treat spider and reticular veins in the legs for over 40 years, with over 5 million successful treatments.
 Side effects may include pain at the injection site, bruising or hematoma, and in rare cases a severe allergic reaction.

-Am I a good candidate for Asclera?
 The typical Asclera patient has already tried traditional measures such as compression stockings, leg elevation exercises, and reducing prolonged standing.
 Though most men and women are good candidates for sclerotherapy, those with certain blood or thromboembolic vascular conditions, or those taking specific medications may not be suitable.
 Please be sure to discuss any current medical issues and medications with Dr. Rokhsar prior to treatment.